VAID: Indexing View Designs in Visual Analytics System: The analysis of VA design collection using VAID

-\textbf{How deep is the composition hierarchy of VA designs?} As described in \autoref{sec:designspec}, the visualization is represented in a hierarchical JSON syntax with multiple levels of composition.
-For example, the visualization presented in \autoref{fig:spec_example} has a composition level of three.
+\textbf{90\% composite visualizations have a hierarchy level $\mathbf{\leq}$ 2.} As described in \autoref{sec:designspec}, the visualization is represented in a hierarchical JSON syntax with multiple levels of composition.
+For example, the visualization presented in Fig.~\ref{fig:spec_example} has a composition level of three.
 For composite visualizations, 54.6\% (154/282) have a level of one, 34.0\% (96/282) have a level of two, and 8.1\% (23/282) have a level of three.
 Only 9 visualizations have a level of four, which is the maximum level of the hierarchy.
 The numbers indicate that most composite visualizations only use one or two levels of composition.
 Adding more levels of composition demands encoding more data columns, which might go beyond the requirement of analysis scenarios.
-Moreover, more levels of compositions increase implementation difficulty and visual complexity drastically.
+Moreover, more levels of composition increase implementation difficulty and visual complexity.

-\textbf{Do more compositions mean more tasks achieved?} Investigating \system{}, we discover that all visualizations have at least one action-target task.
-The ones with composition achieve 1.49 tasks on average, while the ones without composition are designed for 1.33 tasks on average. \autoref{fig:data-overview}D shows the average number of tasks vs. the number of compositions.
+\textbf{More compositions, more tasks achieved.} Investigating \system{}, we discover that all visualizations have at least one action-target task.
+The ones with composition achieve 1.49 tasks on average, while the ones without composition are designed for 1.33 tasks on average.
+Fig.~\ref{fig:data-overview}D shows the average number of tasks vs. the number of compositions.
 Overall, the number of tasks to be solved will increase with the increase of compositions.